webmozarts/console-parallelization/README.md

 Processed 2768 movies.
 ```

-Tasks
+Items
 -----

-The master process fetches all the tasks that need to be processed and passes
+The master process fetches all the items that need to be processed and passes
 them to the child processes through their Standard Input.
-Hence tasks must
+Hence items must
 fulfill two requirements:

-* Tasks must be strings
+* Items must be strings
-* Tasks must not contain newlines
+* Items must not contain newlines

-Typically, you want to keep tasks small in order to offload processing from the
+Typically, you want to keep items small in order to offload processing from the
 master process to the child process.
-Some typical examples for tasks:
+Some typical examples for items:

 * The master process reads a file and passes the lines to the child processes
 * The master processes fetches IDs of database rows that need to be updated and passes them to the child processes